-Some of these works are still in my possession and are for sale.
-If you’re interested go to my contact page and send an email.
+Some of these pieces are still in my collection and available for sale.
+If you're interested, please visit my contact page to get in touch.

 My Image